Who are the DNSPs in Australia? Explained

 What about the energy retailer?

-The business that bills you for consuming electricity and connecting to the energy system is known as an electricity supplier.
+The business that bills you for electricity consumption and for connecting to the energy system is known as an electricity supplier.

 Electricity suppliers, often known as utility or electrical providers, energy retailers, or power companies, are in charge of billing customers, typically on a monthly or quarterly schedule.